ITplus24/ITplus24/README.md

 ## Mails

-since nodemailer has some issues when running inside a docker continer, I had to stop the send mails service while running inside docker container
+since nodemailer has some issues when running inside a docker container, I had to stop the send mails service while running inside docker container

 this can be done by the environemnt variable for backend service called ENVIRONEMT='docker'